 In this scheme, the patterned wallpaper in blue, white and pink creates a beautiful contrast between the upholstered dining chairs and traditional furniture.
 The pink and white lamp shades pick up on the accents in the wallpaper, with the mix of classic and contemporary styling in this room creating an overall inviting effect.

 8. Combine dining room wallpaper ideas with panelling

 Dining room wallpaper ideas and paneling ideas for walls make for perfect partners, creating an architecturally interesting, period feel, even in modern spaces.

 ‘If you have paneling within the room, fill the panels with wallpaper and paint the woodwork in a contrasting hue for a cohesive and layered interior,' advises Ruth Mottershead, Creative Director at Little Greene. (opens in new tab)

 9. Put wallpaper on a dining room ceiling, too

-Dining room wallpaper ideas shouldn't be limited to the walls – putting a dramatic design on the ceiling will make it advance, creating a more intimate atmosphere.
+Dining room wallpaper ideas shouldn't be limited to the walls – using a dramatic design for your ceiling wallpaper ideas will make it advance, creating a more intimate atmosphere.
 This works particularly well with darker color schemes – think: grey dining room ideas.

 If you do wallpaper the ceiling, lighting a dining room well is important – this chandelier above highlights the design above beautifully.